 The fact of the matter is the application must suit your;

-Setting aside these requirements can jeopardize your efforts while if you keep this in mind, you surely achieve success.
-You must ensure that the application you are getting developed will be practical and engaging in the long run.
+Setting aside these requirements can jeopardize your efforts, while if you keep this in mind, you surely achieve success.
+You must ensure that the application you are developing will be practical and engaging in the long run.

-There are frameworks which functions very fast, scalable and effective but whether they will be a good choice, depends on the business types.
+Some frameworks function fast, scalable, and effective, but they will be a good choice depending on the business type.
 Don’t just go behind fast and cost-effective development.

-When it comes to technology selections, investors blow with the wind while it should be that you go with a consistent plan.
+When it comes to technology selections, investors blow with the wind while you should go with a consistent plan.

-In the case of mobile app development, we have a choice either chooses native or cross-platform.
-Well, when you select native app development, then you have to hire a separate developer for each platform.
+In the case of mobile app development, we choose either native or multiplatform applications.
+When you select native app development, you have to hire dedicated app developers for each platform.

-AirBnB in its post on Medium has explained everything in detailed explanations why it dropped React Native, what are problems it faced in two years (from 2016-2018) and what it do to overcome the loss.
+In its post on Medium, Airbnb has explained everything in detailed explanations why it dropped React Native, what are problems it faced in two years (from 2016-2018), and what it does to overcome the loss.

 React Native Immaturity:

-In its series of post, AirBnB wrote that React Native is immature framework as compared to iOS and Android.
-Being a newer framework in the market, it is moving quickly and that created some excellent but lost bad issues to the company.
+In its series of posts, AirBnB wrote that React Native is an immature framework compared to iOS and Android.
+However, being a newer framework in the market, it is moving quickly, which created some excellent but lost bad issues to the company.

-As it was at its immature stage, the company had to deploy a team to patch the React Native source as well as maintain a fork.
-In two years roughly 50 commits were added by AirBnB.
+As it was at its immature stage, the company had to deploy a team to patch the React Native source and maintain a fork.
+In two years, roughly 50 commits were added by AirBnB.

 Learning New Frameworks/Libraries

-As cross-platform suggest that if you are a manager, you don’t need to hire two developers and if you are a developer you don’t need to learn two languages.
-But, it happens opposite in case of React Native.
-100% codes are not shareable across the platform, and therefore you need to modify it.
-React Native libraries use natural bridges to render such maps, video and to name just a few.
+The cross-platform development framework suggests that if you are a manager, you don’t need to hire two developers, and if you are a developer, you don’t need to learn two languages.
+But, it happens opposite in the case of React Native.
+100% codes are not shareable across the platform, and therefore you need to modify them.
+React Native libraries use natural bridges to render such maps, video, and to name just a few.
 There you need a developer who has equal knowledge of native technologies.
-You hardly find developers having mastery in two or more languages.
+Unfortunately, you hardly find developers having mastery in two or more languages.
 So, what will you do here?
 Hire separate developers: that’s the only solution you are left with.

 Three Development Environments